 - 1/4 cup chopped cilantro leaves

-- 1 tablespoon freshly squeezed lemon juice
+- 1 tbsp freshly squeezed lemon juice

 Instructions

 - Heat the vegetable oil in a large skillet over medium-high heat.
-Once the oil is shimmering, add the carrot, potato, garam masala and cumin.
-Saute for 1 minute, then add the garlic and onion and stir well.
+Once the oil is shimmering, add the carrot, potato, garam masala, and cumin.
+Sauté for 1 minute, then add the garlic and onion and stir well.

 - Pour in the vegetable broth and allow the mixture to boil for 2 minutes.
 Add the chickpeas and the raisins, cover the pan, and turn the heat down to medium-low.
 Simmer for 10-15 minutes or until the potatoes are fork-tender.

-- Meanwhile, place a dry saute pan over medium heat and toast the cashews, stirring frequently, for 1-2 minutes until fragrant.
+- Meanwhile, place a dry sauté pan over medium heat and toast the cashews, stirring frequently, for 1-2 minutes until fragrant.
 Remove from heat and set aside.

 - Once the stew is done simmering, stir in the spinach and allow it to wilt for 1 minute.
 Stir in the cilantro leaves and lemon juice.
 Sprinkle the cashews over the top before serving.